EscabiLab/PLOS-BandwidthScaling/README.md

 # PLOS-BandwidthScaling

-This repository contains the codes and demos for our paper:
+This repository contains the codes and demos for our paper in PLOS Computational Biology (2023):

 [Two stages of bandwidth scaling drives efficient neural coding of natural sounds](https://doi.org/10.1371/journal.pcbi.1005996)